bradrn/Conkey/Documentation.md

 To capitalise a letter produced by a key sequence, the Shift key should be held down during the last key in the sequence only.
 For instance, the lowercase letter ‘ƣ’ is produced by the key sequence `G-f g`, while the capital letter ‘Ƣ’ is produced by the key sequence `G-f G` (rather than, say, `G-F g` or `G-F G`).
-Similarly, ‘ɗ’ is produced by `G-{ G-d`, while its capitalised counterpart ‘Ɗ’ is produced by `G-{ G-D`.
+Similarly, ‘ɖ’ is produced by `G-{ G-d`, while its capitalised counterpart ‘Ɖ’ is produced by `G-{ G-D`.
 (However, not all letters have an uppercase form; see below for details.)

 Note that dead keys only work before a restricted set of keys.